yzip/YHProduction.Wiki/GettingStarted/Features.md

 5.Press Ctrl + F for seacrh the word.

-6.type the word "retrieveShowDateTime" (don't type "").
+6.Type the word "retrieveShowDateTime" (don't type "").

-7.and you will find out the productCode,which is behind retrieveShowDateTime.
+7.You will find out the productCode,which is behind retrieveShowDateTime.

 ### Setting